aquasecurity/vex-repo-spec/README.md

 In this case, `repo-main/` is the root directory for the VEX repository within the tar.gz file.

+The above file structure is applicable only for VEX documents stored within the archive.
+For VEX documents hosted externally and specified via HTTPS URLs in the index.json file, this structure does not apply.
+External VEX documents can be stored in any location accessible via the provided HTTPS URL.

 ### 3.2 index.json

 The index.json file serves as a manifest for the contents of the archive file.